prisma-collective/docs/content/processes/evaluation/index.md

 ## Why "Living Evaluation" Matters in Regenerative Systems

 Evaluation is the _living practice_ of listening to the pulse of systems.
 It is how communities learn to dance with complexity, attuning to the rhythms of social relationality, ecological vitality, cultural wisdom, governance systems and emergent possibility.
-At Prisma, we see evaluation as the _essence of organisational evolution_—a way for collectives to sense, adapt, and evolve their actions in harmony with the essence of [place](https://www.perplexity.ai/glossary/Place.md) and the [Living Systems Principles](Living Systems Principles) that bind us all.
+At Prisma, we see evaluation as the _essence of organisational evolution_—a way for collectives to sense, adapt, and evolve their actions in harmony with the essence of [Place](/glossary/Place.md) and the living systems Ppinciples that bind us all.

-At prisma, our mission is to enable collectives to undertake intentional [action-learning journeys](https://www.perplexity.ai/content/patterns/action-learning%20journeys.md), imbue them with regenerative potential, and make visible the value generated therein for the evolution of multiple levels of stakeholders and orders of systems.
+At prisma, our mission is to enable collectives to undertake intentional [action-learning journeys](/patterns/action-learning%20journeys.md), imbue them with regenerative potential, and make visible the value generated therein for the evolution of multiple levels of stakeholders and orders of systems.

 The purpose of evaluation then, is to assist this endeavor in three ways: